Staind: Staind and departure of Jon Wysocki (2010–2012)

 In March 2010, Aaron Lewis stated the band would start working on their seventh studio album by the end of the year.
 Lewis had finished recording his country music solo EP and had started a nonprofit organization to reopen his daughter's elementary school in Worthington, Massachusetts.
 Guitarist Mike Mushok stated in a Q&A session with fans that the band was looking to make a heavy record, but still "explore some of the things we did on the last record and take them somewhere new for us".
 In a webisode posted on the band's website, Lewis stated that eight songs were written and that "every one of them is as heavy or heavier than the heaviest song on the last record".
+The band originally planned on recording with Nick Raskulinecz, but ended up working with The Illusion of Progress producer Johnny K, much to Wysocki's dismay.

 In December 2010, Staind posted three webisodes from the studio, which featured the band members discussing the writing and recording process of their new album.
 They announced that as of April 20, they had completed the recording of their seventh and would release it later that year.
+Wysocki said that the album's production was rushed as the band had waited until the last minute—before they would be in breach of their record contract—to record the album.
+He later said that whilst "some [of the album's] songs came out pretty good", it was not as well-rounded as the band's previous efforts.
+Due to his frustration with the album's production and "distractions" afflicting the band, Wysocki decided to quit Staind.
+"I was very frustrated with it all, so I said to the guys, 'As much as I love this band and I love you guys, I gotta go.
+This is not the Staind we started out being.'"
+Staind announced Wysocki's departure on May 20, 2011.
+Following his departure, Wysocki joined Soil.